Get the reportMore

 Include a sidecar that attaches to every Kubernetes pod

 Configure every containerized application individually to ship its own logs

 Installing a running agent on every node, preferably as a DaemonSet in Kubernetes, but it could be at the Operating System level.

-Benefits are that it requires no changes to the Kubernetes cluster and can be extended to capture other system logs.
-But the downfall is that it requires a container to run with elevated privileges to access the files that some environments will not be friendly too.
+The benefits are that it requires no changes to the Kubernetes cluster and can be extended to capture other system logs.
+But the downfall is that it requires a container to run with elevated privileges to access the files that some environments will not be friendly to.

 Configuring the applications directly has the same benefits as the sidecar option listed above, and can potentially provide even more valuable information as the application development team can tailor what messages are being generated.
 The biggest downfall revolves around the fact it is upstream in the application lifecycle and, therefore, needs involvement from the development teams to ensure it is implemented.
 This leads to additional cross-team coordination and can increase timelines when changes are required, due to the nature of a larger group being involved in all related activities.